Synthetixio/SIPs/SIPS/sip-Custom_Binary_Options.md

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->
 Binary Markets are risk free profit for stakers.
 With that in mind we want to attract as many bidders as possible.
 Bidding on asset prices has attracted a good portion of bidders, but having the possibility to bet on anything you can think of will surely attract many more bidders.
+* Expand product offering in prediction markets
+* Demonstrate reach of Synthetix's decentralized liquidity protocol
+* Zero-downside channel for generating protocol revenue
+* Gauge general market interest in Custom Binary Options
+* Quick win: Coding logic to build Custom Binary Options is not a huge lift
+* Cheap Convexity for Synthetix: fixed initial premium to launch product with uncapped upside
 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections
 1. Overview